PC-Pedia/USBTrojan/README.md

 ## Structure of the program
  - `Program.cs` - Main part of the program
  - `HWID.cs` - HWID generator
+ - `Config.cs` - Configuration file
  - `Shortcut.cs` - This class creates shortcuts
- - `Tools.cs` - Tools for program (for example, payload downloader or executer)
+ - `Tools.cs` - Tools for trojan (net utils, and your payload)
  - `USB.cs` - Infects disks and manages files
 ## Build
+1. Open `Config.cs` and edit HWID settings.
+2. Open `Tools.cs`, go to 50 line and modify `RunPayload(object)` method.
-Use Visual Studio 2015 or 2017 to build this project.
+3. Use Visual Studio 2015 or 2017 to build this project.

 **Warning!**
 This program may break your system or someone else's, be careful!
 Use VirtualBox and disable all external devices to test the program.
 I do not bear any material or moral responsibility.
 The software is provided as-is and is under development.